Kauai's Alakai Swamp Trail - Unveiling Koke'e Hidden Wonders

 Alakai Swamp Trail Wooden Boardwalk

-The trail continues up to the summit of Waialeale, the highest point on Kauai, where we were hoping to be rewarded with panoramic views of the island and the surrounding ocean.
-Unfortuntately for us, we only got the inside view of a gray cloud.
+The trail continues up to the summit of Waialeale, the highest point on Kauai, where we were hoping to be rewarded with panoramic views of the island and the surrounding ocean from the Kilohana Lookout.
+We were excited because, from photos I’d seen, the sweeping perspective reminded me of the time I saw these same ridges from above on the Private Helicopter Tour of Kauaʻi, only now, standing here in the mist, I felt part of the landscape instead of a visitor looking down on it.
+Unfortunately for us however, we only got the inside view of a gray cloud.
 Pressed for time, we were unable to wait for it to clear, so we turned back the way we came and headed for the parking lot.
 Even without the view, the sense of accomplishment we felt after completing this challenging hike is unmatched, and the memories and experiences we gained along the way will stay with us for a lifetime.

 Boardwalk across Alakai Swamp Trail